shlublu/awsmate/docs/source/example_application.rst

 Deployment
 ~~~~~~~~~~

-From the ``example`` directory seen above, run:
+From the ``example`` directory seen above:

-* ``./deploy.sh``: this will deploy all AWS resources described in the ``tf/`` directory.
+* run ``./deploy.sh``: this will deploy all AWS resources described in the ``tf/`` directory.
 This may take some time, and this produces a pretty verbose log.
 * then take note of the final log message ``endpoint_url = "https://<deployment id>.execute-api.<region>.amazonaws.com/v0"``: this is the URL of the newly deployed example API.

 The :ref:`section "Application users's guide" <UsersGuide>` below explains how to use this example application.

 **Caveat**:

-Should you redeploy the example application after having modified the API Gateway routes or parameters defined in ``tf/03-apigateway.tf``, the
+Should you redeploy the example application after having modified the API Gateway routes or parameters defined in ``tf/03-apigateway.tf`` to experiment on your own, the
-API Gateway resources will be modified but the API will not redeployed in AWS.
+API Gateway resources will be modified ib AWS but the API will not be actually redeployed.
 You will need to redeploy it using the AWS console or the AWS CLI
-before continuing to use the example application, otherwise unexpected behaviour may occur such as unexpected ``{"message":"Missing Authentication Token"}``
+before continuing to use the example application, otherwise unexpected behaviour may occur such as unexpected messages ``{"message":"Missing Authentication Token"}`` when
-messages when querying the example API.
+querying the example API.

 You can also undeploy the application (see :ref:`section "Undeployment" <Undeployment>`) below before deploying it again.
-This would work but this would change the example API URL.
+This would work but this would change the ``endpoint_url``.

 .. _Undeployment: